ALERT! ICD-9 codes can no longer be reported after October 1, 2015.

 The International Classification of Diseases, 10th Edition, Clinical Modification/Procedure Coding System (ICD-10 CM/PCS) will fully replace the International Classification of Diseases, 9th Edition, Clinical Modification/Procedure Coding System (ICD-9) on October 1, 2015.
 Providers may no longer bill with ICD-9 codes after this date.
 Therefore, it is important to take the time to educate oneself about ICD-10 and determine what impact it will have on your practice.
-If you have any questions regarding ICD-10, please contact ASCO via email at firstname.lastname@example.org.
+ASCO staff has provided resources to get you ready for the transition.
+Any questions regarding ICD-10 can be sent to ASCO staff at email@example.com.

 Selecting the Appropriate ICD-10 Training Program (PDF)